postsharp/Metalama.Documentation/content/conceptual/aspects/dependency-injection.md

 The following example uses [Microsoft.Extensions.Hosting](https://learn.microsoft.com/dotnet/core/extensions/generic-host), typical to .NET Core applications, to build an application and inject services.
 The `Program.Main` method builds the host, and the host then instantiates our `Worker` class.
 We add a `[Log]` aspect to this class.
 The `Log` aspect class has a field of type `IMessageWriter` marked with the <xref:Metalama.Extensions.DependencyInjection.IntroduceDependencyAttribute> custom attribute.
 As you can see in the transformed code, this field is introduced into the `Worker` class and pulled from the constructor.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.DependencyInjection/LogDefaultFramework.cs name="Dependency Injection"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.DependencyInjection/LogDefaultFramework.cs name="Dependency Injection"]

 ### Example: ServiceLocator

 What follows is almost the same example as the previous one but uses the `ServiceLocator` pattern instead of pulling dependencies from the constructor.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.DependencyInjection.ServiceLocator/LogServiceLocator.cs name="Service Locator"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.DependencyInjection.ServiceLocator/LogServiceLocator.cs name="Service Locator"]

 ## Selecting a dependency injection framework